dev-playbook/dev-playbook.github.io/_posts/azure-cli/webapps/2020-11-15-introduction.md

     az webapp deployment source config --repo-url $repourl --branch main --manual-integration --verbose
     ```

     The source contains a small NodeJs application.
-The results should include details of the deployment source, including the repository Url and branch name.
+The results should include details of the deployment source, including the value of <code>repourl</code> as the repository Url and <code>main</code> as the branch name.

     > To recall details of the deployment source configuration.
     > ```